 If the elder’s children, i.e., those under his immediate control, are habitually disorderly and he cannot, as a general practice, “rule” (

 proistemi — “to stand before” in the sense of “lead”) them, but, to the contrary, they are constantly guilty of outrageous conduct (Titus 1:6), he certainly would be disqualified to serve in that leadership capacity.

-Having said all of the above, we must note this: it could be the case that an elder’s grown child, living on his own, could be guilty of such notorious and flagrant conduct, that it might not be expedient for the elder to continue in his role, due to inordinate attention to this problem — even though he is not responsible for the wayward child’s conduct.
-His attention might be seriously distracted; his influence could be muted.
+Having said all of the above, we must note this.
+It could be the case that an elder’s grown child, living on his own, could be guilty of such notorious and flagrant conduct, that it might not be expedient for the elder to continue in his role.
+The inordinate attention to this problem — even though he is not responsible for the wayward child’s conduct — might seriously distract him from his pastoral responsibilities, and his influence could be muted.

 A good elder will always put the welfare of the congregation foremost in any decision.